awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchPutDocumentResponseFailedDocument.md

 Required: No

  ** Id **   <a name="Kendra-Type-BatchPutDocumentResponseFailedDocument-Id"></a>
-The unique identifier of the document\.
+The identifier of the document\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Required: No